max-orhai/ppaml-cp7/README.md

 ## Evaluation protocol

-In concrete terms, ILI rates _I<sub>pw</sub>_ and covariates _C<sub>pw</sub>_ for all 60 populations _p_ and weeks _w_, 2015.20 < _w_ ≤ _n_ ≤ 2016.20, will be represented in a single file named `week-`_n_`.txt`.
+In concrete terms, ILI rates _I<sub>p(w-1)</sub>_ and covariates _C<sub>pw</sub>_ for all 60 populations _p_ and weeks _w_, 2015.20 < _w_ ≤ _n_ ≤ 2016.20, will be represented in a single file named `week-`_n_`.txt`.
 This file will consist of concatenated CSV data of the same format as those provided, preceded by filenames, and followed by blank lines.
 The basic idea is that each line of data could be appended to the appropriate CSV to continue the time series.
-(An [example file](data/week-2014.42.txt) is provided with data from the 2014–2015 season, covering weeks 2014.21 through 2014.42.)
+An [example file](data/week-2014.42.txt) is provided with data from the 2014–2015 season, covering weeks 2014.21 through 2014.42.
+Because the CDC and health departments only publish ILI rates after a two-week delay, while data from other sources are available sooner, `week-`_n_`.txt` will contain data from the end of the season up to and including week _n_ for tweets, weather, and vaccination variables, but **only** up to week _n_ - 1 for ILI variables.

 For each evaluation week _n_, 2015.40 ≤ _n_ ≤ 2016.20, solutions should read the `week-`_n_`.txt` file (as well as the contents of the present `data` directory) and produce a similar file `forecast-`_n_`.txt`, containing only lines with forecast ILI rates for weeks _n_ through _n_ + _m_ for each target population `[POP]-flu.csv`.

-Note that the first evaluation data file, `week-2015.40.txt`, will include off-season baseline data for the 20 weeks 2015.21 through 2015.40, for all populations and variables where this off-season data is available.
+Note that the first evaluation data file, `week-2015.40.txt`, will include off-season baseline data for the 20 weeks 2015.21 through 2015.40, for all populations and covariates where this off-season data is available.
+It will only contain 19 weeks of data for ILI variables.
-The second evaluation file, `week-2015.41.txt`, will have data for 21 weeks; the third for 22 weeks, and so on.
+The second evaluation file, `week-2015.41.txt`, will have covariate data for 21 weeks; the third for 22 weeks, and so on.

 A solution should present a command line interface in the form of a shell script with arguments: